BralaBee-LEIT/usf_fabric_cicd_codebase/WORKSPACE_PROVISIONING_GUIDE.md

 ```

 **Causes:**
-1. No capacity ID provided (using Trial workspace)
+1. Using Trial capacity (expected for certain item types like warehouses)
 2. Invalid or inaccessible capacity ID
 3. Service principal lacks permissions on capacity